 The Board encourages the continuing education of its directors.
 Presentations are made to the Board members from time to time on developments relating to the business and operations of the Corporation and its assets on an ongoing basis, to ensure ongoing development of directors.
+Recent presentation topics from third party providers have included cybersecurity and ESG reporting requirements.
 The Corporation also sponsors director attendance at education seminars, where appropriate, and arranges site visits to its mineral properties from time to time, if appropriate.
 The Corporate Governance and Nominating Committee is responsible for providing continuing education to all directors.